Skip to content

 • attrs - Style provider attributes:

-• mode - mode for generating BEM selectors (a - data attributes, c - classes),
+• mode - mode for generating scoped selectors (a - data attributes, c - classes),

-• min - mode for generating minified BEM selectors (boolean attribute),
+• min - mode for generating minified scoped selectors (boolean attribute),

 • size - overrides the global CSS variable for the base size,